 - Will honors be recognized at commencement?

 - Honor designations are not called at commencement, but it will be on your diploma and transcript, and you can purchase a cord from the bookstore based on your ranking.
 The cords are honors/cum laude (blue/gold), high honors/magna cum laude (silver/silver), and highest honors/summa cum laude (gold/gold).

 - What time should I arrive?

-- Graduate check-in is from 9 a.m. to 10 a.m. — during check-in, each student will pick up their own name card, which they will use when crossing the stage.
+- Graduate check-in starts at 9 a.m./ 1 p.m. (respectively) — during check-in, each student will pick up their own name card, which they will use when crossing the stage.

 - Where should I park?
 Are there shuttles?
 What about rideshares?

 - Visit the Transportation Services commencement page for info on parking and transportation.

 - What accommodations are available for guests with limited mobility?